arkon108/book-reviews/summaries/003-soft-skills.md

 * Commit.
 Make a firm commitment to meet your quota.
 * Adjust.
 Make your quota higher or lower, but don’t adjust during an interval.

+### Being self-accountable
-Make it a thing to **be accountable to yourself**.
+Make it a thing to be accountable to yourself.
 The motivation can be _external_ or _internal_.
 The author here recommends [Daniel Pink’s book Drive](#books) There's no hard advice here - you need to create rules how you'd like to live your life, especially around areas critical to your success.
 It can help imagining yourself as a video game character and imagine the life you'd like to lay out for that character.
 The author suggests that external help like an accountabilibuddy, supporting group, making your actions as public as possible<sup>[4](#footnote4)</sup>.

 >It’s important to develop a sense of self-accountability to be productive when no one is looking.
 You could also call this having character or integrity, because they’re all part of the same idea.
 Without this sense of accountability to yourself, you’re always dependent on external motivations to get you to perform.
 You become easily manipulated by a carrot promising a reward or a stick promising...a beating if you fall out of line.

+### Multitasking
-Talking about **multitasking** and how generally bad it is (breaking the flow, cost of context switching, etc), the Author suggests _batching_ instead<sup>[5](#footnote5)</sup>.
+Instead of all the breaking of the flow and the cost of constant context switching, which multitasking brings, the Author suggests _batching_ instead<sup>[5](#footnote5)</sup>.
 Interesting argument presented in the chapter is about _true_ multitasking<sup>[6](#footnote6)</sup>; doing two mentally taxing things at once is impossible to do well, but doing a _physically_ engaged and _mentally_ engaged task simultaneously is quite easy - listening to an audiobook while driving, for example, or listening to instrumental music while writing, reading your email while walking on a treadmill, etc.

+### Burnout
-**Chapter 42. on burnout** is imho the worst chapter in the book.
+This is imho the worst chapter in the book.
 The Author seems to be confusing burnout with "hitting a wall", so his advice is "just stick with it".
 Which makes sense when you hit a wall - your product is not taking off, you become disillusioned with your job, you leave your book half written - so you should stick with that and break through the wall<sup>[7](#footnote7)</sup>.
-But burnout is more like hitting ground after deorbiting, burning out in the atmosphere before exploding upon hitting the ground.
+But burnout is more like hitting ground after deorbiting, burning out in the atmosphere before exploding and leaving a trail of destruction.
 Burnout requires a person to step back and take a break, probably get some help - before it makes more damage.
 Burnout can kill you.
 Burnout is [Karōshi](https://en.wikipedia.org/wiki/Kar%C5%8Dshi).
+### Time wasters

-**Talking about wasting time** comes down to "Don't watch TV" & tracking your time to identify the bigger time wasters (commonly social media, news sites, unnecessary meetings, cooking, video games, etc).
+It comes down to "Don't watch TV" & tracking your time to identify the bigger time wasters (commonly social media, news sites, unnecessary meetings, cooking, video games, etc).

+### Routine
-**The chapter on routine** reveals the power of little incremental effort.
+This chapter reveals the power of little incremental effort.
 With full time jobs most people have 4-6 free hours in a day, which is most time they can dedicate to routine(s).
 A list of daily activities is enough to implement, and remember to be flexible enough to accept the unexpected events.

 >Write 1,000 words a day, every day, and in a year you’ll have written four novels.
 (The average novel is between 60,000 and 80,000 words.)

+### Habits
-Following is the **topic of habits** which fits nicely after talking about routines :) Author here mentions [The Power of Habit](#books) and summarizes habits of being 3-part, consisting of
+Author here mentions [The Power of Habit](#books) and summarizes habits of being 3-part, consisting of

 1. cue
 2. routine
 3. reward<sup>[8](#footnote8)</sup>

 The key is to **identify bad habits**, and ideally, use them to replace them with good ones (_a twofer!_)<sup>[9](#footnote9)</sup>.
 To find the bad habits, look into things you do that make you feel guilty, what is it that you want to stop doing, but keep putting off?
 Start small, find a single habit, figure out it's triggers and you'll be able to break it or use the triggers to install a better routine for your habit.
 It takes time.

 To form an entirely new habit, stick with it long enough<sup>[10](#footnote10)</sup><sup>, [11](#footnote11)</sup> and figure out a reward (e.g. 5 min break, playing a game for a limited time) & cue (what triggers the habit? - time it regularly, use reminders or piggyback on another habit).

 > We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.<br>~ Aristotle

+### Breaking down things
-**Chapter 46.
-"Breaking down things"** describes project planning (breaking a big task in bunch of smaller ones) basically deals with piecemeal approach to the bigger projects, to help against procrastination.
+Describes project planning (breaking a big task in bunch of smaller ones) basically deals with piecemeal approach to the bigger projects, to help against procrastination.
 >How to eat an elephant?<br>When eating an elephant take one bite at a time.<br>~ Creighton Abrams

-**Why is hard work hard?** We tend to think that of work that is likely to benefit us.
+### Why is hard work hard?
+We tend to think that of work that is likely to benefit us.
 No matter how smart you work, there's no substitute for hard work<sup>[12](#footnote12)</sup>.
 Like _Nike_ says - "Just do it!"

 >The race is to the driven, not to the swift.<br>~ John Jakes, North and South

-**Any action is better than no action.** What prevents us from action is mostly fear.
+### Any action is better than no action.
+What prevents us from action is mostly fear.
 Fear of unknown, fear of failure, fear of not knowing enough, fear of not being up to it.
 Don't die like the donkey that couldn't decide between two stacks of hay.
 Pick one and if you're going in the wrong direction, adjust accordingly.

 > Any action is often better than no action, especially if you have been stuck in an unhappy situation for a long time.
 If it is a mistake, at least you learn something, in which case it’s no longer a mistake.
-If you remain stuck, you learn nothing.<br>Eckhart Tolle, The Power of Now
+If you remain stuck, you learn nothing.<br>~ Eckhart Tolle, The Power of Now

-### Checklist for taking action
+#### Checklist for taking action

 * What specifically is holding me back from taking action?
 * If there is a choice I need to make, what is that choice?
 What options do I have to choose from?